OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to xx for their reviews and comments.
+Many thanks to Mohamed Boucadair <mohamed.boucadair@orange.com> for his valuable contributions, reviews and comments.
+Many thanks to Bo Wu for her review of augmentation analysis and for the recommendations she shared.